Hania-k11/Tic-Tac-Toe-Game-/README.md

 # Tic-Tac-Toe-Game-
-The Tic-Tac-Toe game is a classic two-player strategy game played on a 3x3 grid.
-Tic-Tac-Toe game is implemented using Assembly language
+The Tic-Tac-Toe game is a classic two-player strategy game played on a 3x3 grid.This Tic-Tac-Toe game is implemented using **Assembly language**

 **Project Objectives**: